Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Results

 \subsubsection{Kidney function.}

-Blood Urea Nitrogen (BUN) test and serum creatinine, identified by our feature selection methods, are common biomarkers of Acute Kidney Injury (AKI)~\cite{clark1990clinical,zarjou2011sepsis,wang2018biomarkers}.
-AKI\cite{vaidya2008biomarkers}, defined as a sudden episode of kidney failure or kidney damage that happens within a few hours or a few days, is a common complication in sepsis patients.
+Blood Urea Nitrogen (BUN) test and serum creatinine, identified by our feature selection methods, are common biomarkers of Acute Kidney Injury (AKI).
+AKI, defined as a sudden episode of kidney failure or kidney damage that happens within a few hours or a few days, is a common complication in sepsis patients.
 It is associated with high morbidity and mortality\cite{peerapornratana2019acute}.
 BUN measures the amount of urea nitrogen in the blood.
 Urea nitrogen is removed from the blood by the kidneys; consequently, high BUN levels indicate potential kidney damage.
 A serum creatinine test provides an estimate of filtration efficiency of kidneys (glomerular filtration rate).
 An increased level of creatinine in blood is indicative of potential impaired kidney function.
 Our feature selection methods also identify glucose.
 Higher glucose levels are often observed in patients with compromised kidney function, such as Chronic Kidney Disease (CKD).

-We find that state A3 exhibits relatively better kidney function when compared to the other sepsis states since both serum creatinine (1.02 mg/L) and BUN (24.96 mg/L), though slightly elevated, are the lowest.
+We find that state A3 exhibits relatively better kidney function when compared to the other sepsis states since both serum creatinine (1.02 mg/dL) and BUN (24.96 mg/dL), though slightly elevated, are the lowest.
 In the rest of the states, damage to kidneys is observed, with state A4 being the worst (highest average glucose level (150.89 mg/dL)).
-The average levels of serum creatinine in states A1, A2, A4, A5, and A6 are 1.489 mg/L, 1.450 mg/L, 2.05 mg/L, 2.0 mg/L, and 2.0 mg/L, respectively; and the BUN levels in states A1, A2, A4, A5, and A6 are 29.31 mg/L, 26.68 mg/L, 33.63 mg/L, 26.26 mg/L, and 29.35 mg/L, respectively.
+The average levels of serum creatinine in states A1, A2, A4, A5, and A6 are 1.489 mg/dL, 1.450 mg/dL, 2.05 mg/dL, 2.0 mg/L, and 2.0 mg/dL, respectively; the BUN levels in states A1, A2, A4, A5, and A6 are 29.31 mg/dL, 26.68 mg/dL, 33.63 mg/dL, 26.26 mg/dL, and 29.35 mg/dL, respectively.